-To sow this month: broad beans, broccoli, cauliflower, peas, snow peas, radish, rocket, onions, lettuce, swedes, turnips, silverbeet, perpetual spinach, carrots
+To sow this month (direct or in trays): broad beans, broccoli, cauliflower, peas, rocket, onions, lettuce, silverbeet, perpetual spinach

-To plant from seedlings this month: asparagus, Chinese cabbages, broccoli, cauliflower, strawberries, lettuce, onions, spinach, silverbeet
+To plant from seedlings this month: asparagus, asian greens, broccoli, cauliflower, strawberries, lettuce, onions, spinach, silverbeet

 Place them in a single layer in a cool light place, but not in any direct sunlight.
 Once the sprouts have long and strong shoots, keep the strongest 3-4 shoots and rub off the rest.
 Then they can be planted out in spring and covered with frost cloth until the risk of frost has passed.